chartbeat-labs/textacy/docs/source/getting_started/usage_example.rst

     ...     (doc.to_terms_list(ngrams=1, named_entities=True, as_strings=True)
     ...      for doc in corpus))
     >>> print(repr(doc_term_matrix))
-    <1241x11708 sparse matrix of type '<class 'numpy.float64'>'
+    <1241x11800 sparse matrix of type '<class 'numpy.float64'>'
-        with 215182 stored elements in Compressed Sparse Row format>
+	    with 225946 stored elements in Compressed Sparse Row format>

-Train and interpret a topic model:
+From a doc-term matrix, you can then train and interpret a topic model:

 .. code-block:: pycon